 Location-based apps work without the need for any real-world markers.
 They quite a bit more complex than your average marker-based app, as they first detect the position of the phone with GPS, the built-in accelerometer and a digital compass.
-Only then is the augmented object places on top of the real place a user is looking at trough his camera.
+Only then is the augmented object placed on top of the real place a user is looking at trough their camera.

 Probably the most popular location-based AR app is Pokemon Go.
 In many ways, it served as a concept for any future games to come.
 Most of all, it showed users that apps can deliver real-time and engaging content based on location.
 For example, there are location-based apps that can tell you more about locations around you or point you to the location where your car is parked.

 Criteria for choosing a mobile augmented reality tool